IceGames23/IGLanguages/README.md

 ## Placeholders

+This required ``PlaceholderAPI`` to be installed in plugins/ folder
 - `%lang_(path)%`: Gets a translation for the player.
 - `%lang_player%`: Gets the player's current language.
 - `%lang_player_(nick)%`: Gets another player's language.